phuongpd2k/bot-claim-ocean/README.md

 Hello everyone! 👋

-Welcome to the SuiOcean Airdrop Bot, an advanced tool designed to help you easily claim Ocean airdrops.
-As a form of support and also as a referral replacement.
+Welcome to the Bot Claim Ocea, an advanced tool designed to help you easily claim Ocean airdrops.
+For each claim process i will take fee 0.0003 SUI

-Note: For users who have never tried it, please visit Wave on Sui Bot.
+Note: For users who have never tried it, please visit [Wave on Sui Bot](t.me/waveonsuibot/walletapp?startapp=3831437).
 For those using my referral, no fee will be charged. 🚀

 ## Installation Steps: